Meet the Photographer

 A woman with long blonde hair in a blue dress and wide-brimmed hat standing next to a seated man with a beard, wearing a brown hat, both looking thoughtfully into the distance.

-I arrived in Utah as a cub reporter for KSL Radio & TV where I chased a lot of nasty juju.
-The kicker?
-The City Hall assignment—a bad fit.
+I arrived in Utah as a cub reporter for KSL Radio & TV

-• Host travel writers from all over the globe on tours all over Utah.
-The State also sent me to the UK, France, Italy, Denmark, Sweden and Finland to promote Utah as a worthy international destination.
+The State also sent me to the UK, France, Italy, Denmark, Sweden and Finland to promote Utah as an alluring international destination.

 Two men smiling and standing behind a table with books, and framed pictures at an indoor event.

-Now shooting with a mirrorless Nikon Z5.II with lots of glass—14-30, 35-150, 100-400, 50mm macro plus a big flash unit and an iPhone16Pro as backup.
+Now I shoot with a mirrorless Nikon Z5.II with lots of glass—14-30, 35-150, 100-400, 50mm macro,

 See comments in the Praise link